 Anglim Gilbert Gallery is pleased to host Autonomous InterGalactic Space Program, an exhibition of works by Rigo 23 in cooperation with artisans of Chiapas, Mexico.
 The exhibition will take place at Anglim Gilbert Gallery’s location at Minnesota Street Project, a new arts venue in the ‘Dogpatch’ arts district of San Francisco.

 Congratulations to Xiaoze Xie, for receiving an Academic Award in Painting in “HISTORICODE: Scarcity & Supply/The 3rd Nanjing International Art Festival” at the Baijia Lake Museum in Nanjing.

-Ann Hamilton is visiting professor at the School of the Art Institute of Chicago in 2017 More Info
+Ann Hamilton has been announced as a visiting professor at the School of the Art Institute of Chicago in 2017.

 Mildred Howard – Beyond Mammy, Jezebel, & Sapphire: Reclaiming Images of Black Women

 December 2nd to February 18th

 Video Data Bank is proud to launch Sympathetic Vibrations: The Videoworks of Paul Kos.
 This two-disc box set features 25 video works and a 50-page monograph containing specially commissioned essays that expand upon Kos’ five-decade long practice by art scholar Constance Lewallen and SFMOMA’s Curator of Media Arts Rudolf Frieling.
 More info

 Congratulations to Frances Stark, who has been named one of the selected artists for the 2017 Whitney Biennial!

 Congratulations to Annabeth Rosen and Lynn Hershman Leeson on being awarded United States Artists Fellowships!